Exclusive: Video & Photos of Litespeed’s Prototype Titanium Aero Ultimate Gravel Bike!

 See what our friend Gnarcel Kittel wrote about the internalized cabling…

-3. Avatar Singlespeedscott
+3. Singlespeedscott

 I don’t see much aero happening here.